csc530/vuebulma/readme.md

 Developed with and for Vue v3.2.45 and Bulma v0.9.4

 This package is very much still under active development.
-It is not recommended to use this in production.
-Feel free to help or report any issues😃.

-My attempt at creating a Vue component library using Bulma that's compatible with Vue 3, *and* it's composition api because I really love Bulma, and it's styling.
+My attempt at creating a Vue component library for Bulma elements (because I really love Bulma, and it's styling/style) that's compatible with Vue 3.

 ## Installation